A modified thermodynamics of rotating and charged BTZ black hole: Thermodynamics of rotating BTZ black hole

 Upon solving the above integral, we get

-This is the required expression for the Helmholtz free energy of charged rotating BTZ black hole.
-Moreover, it is a matter of calculation to compute the internal energy ($E$) of the system using the following standard formula:
+This is the required expression for the Helmholtz free energy of rotating BTZ black hole.
+Moreover, it is a matter of calculation to compute the enthalpy energy ($H_r$) of the system using the following standard formula: